rapid7/insightconnect-plugins/plugins/manage_engine_service_desk/help.md

 #### Get Resolution

-This action this Operation allows you to get a resolution of the request.
+This action allows you to get a resolution of the request.

 ##### Input